 Appbot Logo

-Feedback Driven Growth: A process for sustainable growth
+Feedback driven growth: A process for sustainable growth

-Everyone wants a silver bullet for growth.
+Published 20th March, 2018 by Stuart Hall Feedback driven growth: A process for sustainable growth diagram Everyone wants a silver bullet for growth.
 We all look for that amazing “growth hack” that will instantly drop millions of new users into our products.

 The tech press likes to talk about the unicorns who have hundreds of millions of users a year after launching.
 In reality most tech successful companies don't have hockey stick growth, they have linear growth.
 They launch to very little fanfare, have very few customers in the early days and constantly think they won't make it.